codelympicsdev/web/README.md

 ### Frontend

-- Used to view challenges, submit answers and view results
+- Used to view challenges, manage responses and view results
-- Static single page progressive web app that pulls data from the public API
+- Static SPA progressive web app that pulls data from the public API
 - Written in TS/React

 ### Public API

 - Handles auth
 - Used to send and recieve data from and to the user
-- Submit challenge answers and view results via this endpoint
+- Submit challenge answers and view results
-- Proxies and deals with the _Runner_
 - Written in Go with GraphQL endpoint for data and REST for auth

-### Runner
+### CLI

-- Compiles user challenge responses (in clean container environment)
+- User installs on their machine
-- Runs the challenge response and collects results (in clean container environment)
+- Runs their code with input from the API and sends back the results
-- Checks if results match expected output
-- Written in Go.
-Uses Docker for container environments
+- Written in Go and talks to API